Escape Big Tech / Secure Email: Reclaiming Your Privacy from Gmail & Big Tech

 • Building a more comprehensive profile of your activities

-The Illusion of Deletion
+The Illusion of Deletion: Your Email Data Lingers

 Even when you delete individual emails, most providers only remove them from view—not from their servers.
 Terms like “soft delete” are common in privacy policies, indicating that “deleted” messages remain in backup systems or archives for extended periods, sometimes indefinitely.
 Some providers explicitly state that while you can delete the visible copy of your email, metadata about your communications may be retained.
+Secure email services often have clearer deletion policies.

-This retention presents a fundamental privacy problem: you cannot truly revoke access to information you’ve already shared through these platforms.
+This retention presents a fundamental email privacy problem: you cannot truly revoke access to information you’ve already shared through these platforms.
 The data traces of years of communications remain beyond your control, subject to the provider’s data retention policies, which can change at any time.

-Limited or Misleading Encryption Options
+Limited or Misleading Encryption Options in Mainstream Email

-Diagram showing encryption gaps in email systems
+Diagram showing encryption gaps in standard email systems vs secure email

 • Transport encryption only protects emails while they’re in transit between servers, not when they’re stored